Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Introduction

 \section{Introduction}

-Quantum simulation of many-body systems is a leading application of quantum computing, with potential impact across quantum chemistry, condensed-matter physics and nuclear physics.
+Quantum simulation of many-body systems is a leading application of quantum computing, with potential impact across quantum chemistry, condensed-matter physics, nuclear physics and so on.
 While quantum algorithms and hardware have advanced rapidly, demonstrating clear advantage for interacting many-body problems remains an open challenge.
 For example, a recent study~\cite{Yoshioka2024_npjQI} identified scenarios in which quantum devices can outperform classical algorithms for certain spin models.
 Nonetheless, general claims of quantum advantage for many-body systems remain inconclusive and require careful, system-specific analysis.

 On near-term devices, variational approaches such as the Variational Quantum Eigensolver~\cite{Peruzzo_14NatCom, Bharti2022} rely crucially on the choice of an ansatz that balances implementability and expressivity.
 Common families of ansatze — including unitary coupled cluster (UCC) variants — can be effective in some domains but often suffer from optimization difficulties, called barren plateaus~\cite{VQE_BarrenPlateau2025}, or unfavorable scaling of parameters and gate depth as system size grows.
-This situation has evoked a broader consideration of quantum algorithms beyond NISQ towards fault-tolerant quantum computing (FTQC), leading to a term like Early Fault-Tolerant Quantum Computing (E-FTQC)~\cite{Katabarwa2024}.

-In such situations, it is essential to broadly examine each component of quantum computation—namely, state preparation (also simply called the ansatz), the circuit for executing quantum algorithms, and the measurement strategy for evaluating the observable of interest—for each specific problem.
-The first part, the choice of the ansatz, plays a central role in any quantum algorithm.
-Even for fault-tolerant quantum computing (FTQC) approaches, such as Quantum Phase Estimation (QPE)\cite{Kitaev95} and early-FTQC algorithms~\cite{Katabarwa2024}, state preparation remains a fundamental building block for quantum algorithms.
-This is because the success of the quantum algorithm largely depends on the quality of the prepared quantum state, i.e., the overlap between the prepared state and the target state.
-In spin systems or chemical systems, various ansatze have been proposed, such as UCC-family, and ones based on matrix product states or tensor network states more generally~\cite{Ran_PRA20,Felser_PRL21,Malz2024_MPS}.
+This situation has evoked a broader consideration of quantum algorithms beyond noisy intermediate-scale quantum (NISQ) towards fault-tolerant quantum computing (FTQC), leading to a term like Early Fault-Tolerant Quantum Computing (E-FTQC)~\cite{Katabarwa2024}.
+In such situations, it is essential to broadly examine each component of quantum computation—namely, state preparation (also simply called the ansatz), quantum algorithms, and measurement strategies for evaluating the observable of interest—for each specific problem.